-The best ereaders give you access to a whole library of books, from your pocket.
-While it is unlikely ereaders will ever replace the traditional printed book, they are a fantastic innovation for those who don't have space to store all the books they want to read, or are are often travelling.
+The best ereaders give you access to a whole library of books, and many can fit in your pocket!
+And, while it's unlikely the best ebook readers will ever be able to replace the tactile, traditional printed book, they're a wonderful innovation for those who either don't have the room for a library at home, or who want reading options while travelling.

 If you’re happy to spend a bit extra, almost everything is slightly improved on the Kindle Paperwhite (opens in new tab) when you’re comparing it to the standard Kindle.
 It has a far better display with a higher resolution and a stronger backlight, plus it comes with an improved screen tech that makes it easier to read in direct sunlight.